gilch/hissp/README.md

 can be a library in a Lisp.
 It's how Clojure got Goroutines like Go and logic programming like Prolog, without changing the core language at all.
+The Lissp reader and Hissp compiler are both extensible with macros.

-And it's not just about getting other superpowers from other languages, but all the minor powers you can make yourself along the way.
+It's not just about getting other superpowers from other languages, but all the minor powers you can make yourself along the way.
 You're not going to campaign for a new Python language feature and wait six months for another release